mlehotsky13/book-project/CONTRIBUTING.md

 ## Stale issues & pull requests

-If you have been assigned to an issue and we have not heard back to you for a week (either through a message or seeing a pull request you made), we will send a friendly message asking whether everything is OK and whether you need a hand.
+If you have been assigned to an issue and we have not heard back from you for a week (either through a message or seeing a pull request you made), we will send a friendly message asking whether everything is OK and whether you need a hand.
 If you need more time, the work is non-urgent and is not blocking anyone, that's completely fine, just let us know.
 If possible, try to let us know how long it will take you to submit a ready-to-review pull request.
 If we have not heard back from you one week after our friendly reminder (i.e. two weeks after you were first assigned to the issue), we will unassign you from the issue.
 This is so that we can assign someone else to the issue.

 Pull requests are similar.
 We will send a friendly reminder after one week of receiving the pull request or receiving your last message.
 If we don't hear back from you, we will close the pull request and label it as [stale](https://github.com/knjk04/book-project/labels/stale).